The Lease Abstract Fields Finance Teams Actually Need

 1. Tenant entity name (legal)

 The exact legal name on the lease.
-Often differs from the DBA the client uses operationally.
-Matters for AP records, 1099 issuance, and any future dispute correspondence.
+It often differs from the DBA the client uses day to day.
+It matters for AP records, 1099 issuance, and any future dispute.

 2. Landlord entity name (legal)

-The exact legal name of the landlord, often a single-purpose LLC.
-Matters because the property may be sold during the lease and the landlord entity may change.
-The AP record needs to track which landlord was paid in which period.
+The exact legal name of the landlord.
+It is often a single-purpose LLC.
+The property may sell mid-lease and the landlord entity may change.
+Your AP record must track which landlord got paid when.

 3. Premises address and suite

-Including suite number.
-For multi-location clients, this is the linkage between the lease and the location class or department in the GL.
+Include the suite number.
+For multi-location clients, this links the lease to the right location or department in the GL.

 4. Lease commencement date